festivities/PrimoToon/README.md

 ## Temporary guide
 Make sure **ALL** your textures <u>**EXCEPT**</u> the ramp textures have *Texture Type* set to **Default**, *Compression* set to **High Quality**, and *Generate Mip Maps* **ticked**.
 The ramp textures should have no compression and mip mapping to prevent artifacting and precision issues.

 All ramp textures should have *Wrap Mode* changed from Repeat to **Clamp**.
 The specular ramp texture must have the *sRGB (Color Texture)* property **unticked**.

 All lightmaps, normal maps, and the face shadow texture should have their *sRGB (Color Texture)* property **unticked**.
 Keep in mind with what I've said earlier, the normal map should have the *Texture Type* set to **Default**. **IGNORE THE NORMAL MAP TEXTURE TYPE!**

+For weapon dissolve/VFX, you must have these common textures:
+- *Eff_WeaponsTotem_Grain_00.png* ---> **Weapon Pattern**
+- *Eff_WeaponsTotem_Dissolve_00.png* ---> **Weapon Dissolve**
+- *Eff_Gradient_Repeat_01.png* ---> **Scan Pattern**

+All of the above textures should have *sRGB (Color Texture)* **unticked** and the dissolve texture's *Wrap Mode* set to **Clamp**.
+Both the dissolve and scan line *(Eff_Gradient_Repeat_01.png)* textures should have no compression and mip mapping.

 Unity projects in the Built-in Rendering Pipeline default to the Gamma option for color management.
 This is **not** what Genshin Impact uses.
 To avoid color inaccuracy, make sure that the *Color Space* is set to **Linear** in the [*Project Settings*](https://docs.unity3d.com/Manual/LinearRendering-LinearOrGammaWorkflow.html).

 Genshin Impact models have custom tangents within them.
 If your model is properly ripped, you'll want to make sure that the *Tangents* property is set to **Import** instead of the default Calculate Mikktspace.

-For weapon dissolve/VFX, you must have these common textures:
-- *Eff_WeaponsTotem_Grain_00.png* ---> **Weapon Pattern**
-- *Eff_WeaponsTotem_Dissolve_00.png* ---> **Weapon Dissolve**
-- *Eff_Gradient_Repeat_01.png* ---> **Scan Pattern**
+If your model does not have the custom tangents, you can easily regenerate them with this [script](https://github.com/festivize/PrimoToon/blob/main/Assets/Scripts/AverageNormals.cs).

 ## Contact / Issues
 - [Discord server](https://discord.gg/85rP9SpAkF)